DanielRazal/QuizzesProject/README.md

 Developed using **Node.js and Angular**.\
 **"Quizzes"** is a system allows for the creation of question and exams that can be presented to students.\
-Students' answers are saved in the system, and appropriate reports can be generated to view their answers.\
+Students' answers are saved in the system, and appropriate reports can be generated to view their answers.
-Each question and examination is associated with a specific field within a particular organization.

 **How to run the project?**